-The part of this laboratory dealing with osmosis in potato cells takes 60 minutes after the experiment is set up.
-You may wish to begin this part before doing other parts of the lab.
-Click the link to go to that section of the lab.
+- Osmosis in Potato Cells takes 60 minutes after the experiment is set up.
+Click the link or scroll to go to that section of the lab.

 Parts of this exercise can be done at home.
 It is recommended that you watch your time and, if necessary, work on these parts after completing the rest of the lab exercises.